-Although only one On/Off CoD offering can be active at any one time, several On/Off CoD offerings can be present on the z114.
+Although only one On/Off CoD offering can be active at any one time, several On/Off CoD offerings can be present on the server.
 Changing from one to another requires that the active one be stopped before the inactive one can be activated.
 This operation decreases the current capacity during the change.

 The provisioning management routines can interrogate the installed offerings, their content, and the status of the content of the offering.
-To avoid the decrease in capacity, we suggest that only one On/Off CoD offering be created on the z114 by specifying the maximum allowable capacity.
-The Capacity Provisioning Manager can then, at the time that an activation is needed, activate a subset of the contents of the offering sufficient to satisfy the demand.
-If, at a later time, more capacity is needed, the Provisioning Manager can activate more capacity up to the maximum allowed in the offering.
+To avoid the decrease in capacity, it is best that only one On/Off CoD offering be created on the server by specifying the maximum allowable capacity.
+The Capacity Provisioning Manager can then, at the time when an activation is needed, activate a subset of the contents of the offering sufficient to satisfy the demand.
+If, at a later time, more capacity is needed, the Provisioning Manager can activate more capacity up to the maximum allowed increase.

-Having an unlimited number of offering records pre-staged on the SE hard disk is possible; changing the content of the offerings if necessary is also possible.
+Having an unlimited number of offering records pre-staged on the SE hard disk is possible; changing content of the offerings if necessary is also possible.

-Important: The CPM has control over capacity tokens for the On/Off CoD records.
-In a situation where a capacity token is completely consumed, the z114 deactivates the corresponding offering record.
-Therefore, we strongly recommend that you prepare routines for catching the warning messages about capacity tokens being consumed, and have administrative routines in place for these situations.
+Attention: As previously mentioned, the CPM has control over capacity tokens for the On/Off CoD records.
+In a situation where a capacity token is completely consumed, the server deactivates the corresponding offering record.
+Therefore, it is highly desirable to prepare routines for catching the warning messages about capacity tokens being consumed, and have administrative routines in place for such a situation.
 The messages from the system begin five days before a capacity token is fully consumed.
 To avoid capacity records from being deactivated in this situation, replenish the necessary capacity tokens before they are completely consumed.

-In a situation where a CBU offering is active on a z114 and that CBU offering is 100% or more of the base capacity, activating any On/Off CoD is not possible, because the On/Off CoD offering is limited to the 100% of the base configuration.
+In a situation where a CBU offering is active on a server and that CBU offering is 100% or more of the base capacity, activating any On/Off CoD is not possible because the On/Off CoD offering is limited to the 100% of the base configuration.

 The Capacity Provisioning Manager operates based on Workload Manager (WLM) indications, and the construct used is the performance index (PI) of a service class period.
 It is extremely important to select service class periods that are appropriate for the business application that needs more capacity.
 For example, the application in question might be executing through several service class periods, where the first period might be the important one.
-The application might be defined as importance level 2 or 3, but it might depend on other work executing with importance level 1.
-Therefore, considering which workloads to control and which service class periods to specify is extremely important.
+The application might be defined as importance level 2 or 3, but might depend on other work executing with importance level 1.
+Therefore, considering which workloads to control, and which service class periods to specify is very important.